Family Nurturing Center of Texas offers Nurturing Families™ Trainer Certifications with training guidelines and requirements.

 Lead National Trainer

-A Nurturing Program Lead National Trainer Conducts all NP Training of Trainers (TOT) and sits on the Trainer multigenerational Advisory Board.
-Lead National Trainers promote NP throughout various states and manage statewide department initiatives.
+A Nurturing Families Lead National Trainer conducts all Training of Trainers (TOT) and sits on the Trainer Multigenerational Advisory Board.
+Lead National Trainers promote NFI-19™ throughout various states and manage statewide department initiatives.

-- Act as the primary support for all State and National Trainers through technical assistance, consulting, and training in the use of NP assessments, all NPP curricula, fidelity, cultural competence, equity and trauma informed care.
+- Act as the primary support for all State and National Trainers through technical assistance, consulting, and training in the use of assessments, fidelity, cultural competence, equity and trauma informed care.

 - Post open trainings on website two weeks in advance.